Responsive

 1. Get Kubectl help (Even Chatgpt Kubectl Help)

 As seen in the image below, Botkube even gives an option to get kubectl help directly from Slack.
 Our AI assistant will bring up helpful Kubectl commands and describe a little what they do.
-This ability combined with the new Kubernetes Doctor Plugin, that allows users to further query ChatGPT about the correct Kubectl command to run, should make anyone a Kubectl expert quick!
+The help button in Slack combined with the new Botkube AI Assistant , that allows users to further query AI about the correct Kubectl command to run, should make anyone a Kubectl expert quick!

 Kubectl commands running in a slack channel